 Unutilized On-chip Memory.
 The occupancy of any GPU Streaming Multiprocessor (SM), i.e., the number of threads running concurrently, is limited by a number of factors: (1) the available registers and shared memory, (2) the hard limit on the number of threads and thread blocks per core, (3) the number of thread blocks in the application kernel.
+The limiting resource from the above, leaves the other resources underutilized.
+This is because it is challenging, in practice, to achieve a perfect balance in utilization of all of the above factors for different workloads with varying characteristics.
 Very often, the factor determining the occupancy is the thread or thread block limit imposed by the architecture.
 In this case, there are many registers that are left unallocated to any thread block.
 Also, the number of available registers may not be a multiple of those required by each thread block.
 The remaining registers are not enough to schedule an entire extra thread block, which leaves a significant fraction of the register file and shared memory unallocated and unutilized by the thread blocks.
-Figure 2 shows the fraction of statically unallocated registers in a 128KB register file (per SM) with a 1536 thread, 8 thread block occupancy limit, for different applications.
+Figure 3 shows the fraction of statically unallocated registers in a 128KB register file (per SM) with a 1536 thread, 8 thread block occupancy limit, for different applications.
 We observe that on average 24% of the register file remains unallocated.
-This phenomenon has previously been observed and analyzed in detail in [3, 35, 36, 37, 52].
+This phenomenon has previously been observed and analyzed in detail in [3, 39, 40, 41, 63].
 We observe a similar trend with the usage of shared memory (not graphed).